These Slow Cooker Pork Carnitas are a cinch to make and totally addictive! Top them with fresh jalapeño slaw for the ultimate easy, healthy meal!

 How to Make Slow Cooker Pork Carnitas

-For the slow cooker carnitas, just throw the pork loin, beer, and seasonings into your CrockPot and let it simmer on low all day.
+For the slow cooker carnitas, just throw the pork, seasonings, and vegetables into your slow cooker.
+Combine the beef broth, sauce, sweetener and lime juice and whisk together.
+Pour into the slow cooker and let it simmer on low all day.
 That is it!
 No precooking and no weird ingredients; this easy carnitas recipe will take you literally two minutes to throw together in the morning before you go to work.

-After 8 hours, you just shred the meat.
-This won’t be difficult, it will basically just fall apart.
-Then, place your meat on a lined baking sheet and broil it for a minute or two until it gets nice and crisp.
+After 8 hours, remove the meat from the slow cooker and shred.
+Reserve about 1 cup of the liquid and set aside.
+After shredding the meat place it on a lined baking sheet and broil it for a minute or two until it gets nice and crisp.

 Drizzle a bit of the juice from the slow cooker over the crisp meat.
 This is the key to having super fantastic, majorly flavorful carnitas.
 Do not skip that step!